 Because of the rising prices, the net worth of homeowners in Canada has risen, too.
 Between 1999 and 2019, the net worth in 2019 constant dollars rose from $323,700 to $685,400.

-House Prices in Canada Are Down From 2022
+House Prices in Canada Are Up From 2024

 Homeowner Demographics in Canada

 Canadians with higher educational backgrounds are more likely to own their own home than Canadians who finished their education after getting their high school diploma.
-In 2016, 55.6% of Canadians who had a high school diploma owned their own home compared to 67.7% of those who had a university degree.
+Around 55% of Canadians who have a high school diploma own their own home compared to 67.7% of those who have a university degree.

 The rate of homeownership is the highest, at 78%, among couples whether they have children or not.
 Among lone-parent families, the ownership rate is 44.8%, and unattached individuals 38.6%.